LeonBew/GoogleDriveDownload/README.md

 ## Download files from Google Drive with the free [Google Cloud Console](https://cloud.google.com/)

 Use this script to efficiently download from your own Google Drive or shared folders.
 It uses the Google Cloud Console, for which no trial or additional account is needed.

--  (!!)
-Error Recovery!
+Key additions:

+1. Download error recovery!
 The script can recover from errors — either on your end or Google's.
 The script saves its progress into chunks and retries every 5s indefinitely.
-This is key for large downloads which would be otherwise interrupted.
+This is key for large downloads which would otherwise be interrupted.
 Just leave it running overnight.
+2. No file size limits! (that I've found)

+---

 - Download chunk size can be modified to account for many small files vs. few/one large file(s).
 - Folders are supported and are downloaded recursively.
 - Google Apps files (Google docs/sheets/slides) are supported and will be saved as `.pdf`.